 Research into CBDA benefits is not as robust as more prominent cannabinoids like CBD.
 However, early promising studies indicate possible natural health benefits.

-If after comparing CBDA vs CBD you’re interested in adding natural CBDA benefits to your everyday wellness routine and are looking for CBDA for sale, Real Scientific Hemp Oil® (RSHO®) provides raw hemp oil products in its Green Label.
+If you’re interested in adding the potential natural benefits of CBDA to your everyday wellness routine, Green Label Real Scientific Hemp Oil® (RSHO®) provides raw hemp oil products that contain CBDA.

-In the short period since scientists have been familiar with CBDA, the compound has not been considered a viable beneficial compound.
+When it comes to the future of CBDA, there are still a lot of unknowns.
+Scientists have been examining CBDA for a relatively brief amount of time.
+In the short period since scientists have become familiar with CBDA, the compound has generally not been acknowledged as a viable beneficial compound.
 Compared to CBD, CBDA is much more unstable because of the natural process of decarboxylation.

-Relatively new research from renowned cannabinoid scientist Dr. Raphael Mechoulam, however, suggests a potentially bright future for CBDA.
-At a cannabis conference in California in September 2019, Dr. Mechoulam announced that he and his team had found a way to transform unstable cannabinoid acids like CBDA into more stable compounds that still interact with the body and its systems in the same way.
+However, relatively new research from renowned cannabinoid scientist Dr. Raphael Mechoulam suggests a potentially bright future for CBDA.
+At a cannabis conference in California in September 2019, Dr. Mechoulam announced that he and his team had found a way to transform unstable cannabinoid acids like CBDA into more stable compounds that will still interact with the body and its systems in the same way.

 Dr. Mechoulam explained that his research team was able to stabilize CBDA by converting it into a methyl ester derivative called HU-580.
 This new compound appears to still influence the COX-2 enzyme and 5-HT receptors in the same way that CBDA does.

 Researchers have just started scratching the surface of CBDA and there is still much to learn about the cannabinoid acid.
 There are still some possible benefits and uses for CBDA that may be uncovered in the years to come.

 Learn More About CBDA and Other Types of Cannabinoids